In the beginning (of any product's development process) there was a

 High-fidelity mockups help communicate the aesthetics and behavior of the product being built.

-They allow stakeholders to interact with the product user interface with the aim of gathering insights about the user experience.
+They allow stakeholders to interact with the product user interface in order to gather insights about the user experience.
 The goal is to validate the entire workflow, colors, logo, images and transitions.

 We use InVision as a tool to create high-fidelity mockups.
 It makes both face-to-face and remote user testing easy.